YoRyan/smtp-translator/README.md

 SMTP Translator is a custom SMTP server that converts all emails it receives into Pushover notifications - a faster, simpler, and more contemporary alternative to email messages.
-(No more replicating your Gmail password to the email daemon on all of your Linux boxes!)
+(No more replicating your Gmail password to the email daemons on all of your Linux boxes!)

 ## How to use